andyhou965/NFT-builder/README.md

 # NFT-builder
-The smart contract to build NFTs
+The smart contract used to build NFTs